Ashland (ASH)

 William C. Whitaker, Senior Vice President and Chief Financial Officer

-William C. Whitaker was named Senior Vice President and Chief Financial Officer, effective July 18, 2025.
-He joined Ashland in 2015 and has held several roles of increasing responsibility within corporate development, treasury, financial planning and analysis (FP&A), and investor relations.
-Before joining Ashland, Whitaker held various roles in private equity and transaction advisory services.
+William C. Whitaker was appointed Senior Vice President and Chief Financial Officer, effective July 18, 2025, after serving as interim CFO.
+He joined Ashland in 2015 and has held various roles of increasing responsibility within corporate development, treasury, financial planning and analysis (FP&A), and investor relations.
+Before joining Ashland, Whitaker worked in private equity and transaction advisory services.

-James Minicucci is the Senior Vice President and General Manager, Personal Care at Ashland.
-He is recognized as an accomplished global business leader with a history of delivering strong top and bottom-line results.
-His background includes leading organizations in sales, marketing, operations, and technology.
-His expertise extends to developing and implementing corporate and business unit strategies, as well as mergers and acquisitions (M&A).
+Jim Minicucci serves as the Senior Vice President and General Manager for Personal Care at Ashland.
+He is an accomplished global business leader with a demonstrated track record of achieving both top and bottom-line results.
+His expertise includes leading organizations in sales, marketing, operations, and technology, along with extensive experience in developing and implementing corporate and business unit strategies, and mergers and acquisitions (M&A).

 AI Analysis | Feedback